Prosecution of Donald Trump in New York: Manhattan DA investigation and grand jury

 In late March 2023, there was reporting around Daniels having reportedly unsuccessfully communicated in 2018 with Tacopina about possibly representing her in the scandal, for which the DA could move to disqualify the lawyer due to attorney–client privilege and because she reputedly disclosed confidential information to his firm.
 Additionally, it reemerged that, in 2018, Tacopina had called the hush-money payment "an illegal agreement", "a fraud", and "a potential campaign finance issue".

-On March 18, 2023, Trump claimed on his social-media platform, Truth Social, that he was to be arrested on March 21 (Note: Trump asserted that the DA had leaked his plans to indict Trump to the press.
+On March 18, 2023, Trump stated on his social-media platform, Truth Social, that he was to be arrested on March 21 (Note: Trump asserted that the DA had leaked his plans to indict Trump to the press.
 A Trump lawyer later revealed that Trump's assertion that he would be indicted was based on news media reports.)
-(Note: By that day, Trump claimed that he welcomed the idea of being perp walked, a scenario which would likely not occur as a result of his indictment.) and that the proceedings were disinformation backed by President Joe Biden, calling for protests in anticipation of a possible indictment.
+(Note: By that day, Trump stated that he welcomed the idea of being perp walked, a scenario which would likely not occur as a result of his indictment.) and that the proceedings were disinformation backed by President Joe Biden, calling for protests in anticipation of a possible indictment.
 Law enforcement and security agencies prepared for potential reactions to an indictment of Trump that week, especially in the areas of the Manhattan Criminal Court and Trump Tower, including by monitoring online threats.
 (Note: After an initial online wave of support for protesting, far-right activists appeared to begin viewing the potential arrest as a leftist trap intended to cause riots which would hurt Trump's political career.
 Momentum shifted to instead supporting Trump's planned first 2024 rally in Waco, Texas, on March 25.)
 New York City Police began to increase security in preparation for the expected indictment on March 21, and a second time for the second expected indictment on March 30.
 Metal barriers were set up around Trump Tower and the district Criminal Court Building.
 On March 24, Trump, citing his presidential prospects, insinuated that "potential death & destruction" could result from Bragg's allegedly false charge.
 (Note: On March 24, 2023, Trump posted (and subsequently deleted) an image of himself at the White House wielding a baseball bat next to a picture of Bragg.
 On March 26, in an interview with NBC News Meet the Press, Tacopina called these posts "ill-advised".
 On March 27, in an interview with Fox News Sean Hannity, Trump stated that the post was to be a standalone photo of Trump "holding the baseball bat in order to promote 'Made in America'", and that somebody later added Bragg's photo.
 Threatening a prosecutor in New York is a crime.)